-Concessions The Grand Ole Opry House offers a variety of food and beverage items for purchase including such items as hot dogs, chicken tenders, pizza, popcorn, candy, sodas, and bottled water.
-Items vary based on the event.
-Concession stands are located in the lobby of both floors of the Grand Ole Opry House and accept cash, American Express, VISA, MasterCard, and Discover for purchases.
+Concessions The Grand Ole Opry House offers a variety of food and beverage items for purchase at our Sound Bites marketplace locations.
+Check out our elevated options, including specialty hot and cold sandwiches, flatbreads, grab-n-go snacks, desserts, water, soda, wine, beer, cocktails, and more.
+Sound Bites is open when doors open and will close 30 minutes prior to show ending.
+Sound Bites is located in the lobby of both floors of the Grand Ole Opry House and accepts cash, American Express, VISA, MasterCard, and Discover for purchases.
 Guests are welcome to enjoy their purchases in the auditorium during any Opry show.

 Donations The Grand Ole Opry receives a large number of charity requests, and unfortunately, cannot contribute to everyone.
-To be considered, one must submit their request on company letterhead along with proof of 501(c)(3) status to Grand Ole Opry, Attn: Jess Whyte, 1 Gaylord Drive, Nashville, TN 37214.
+To be considered, one must submit their request on company letterhead along with proof of 501(c)(3) status to:

 Once your request is received, it will be reviewed to determine whether it fits within our contribution guidelines and budget.
 You will only be notified if we can grant your request.